Antonio Vélez Alvarado: Puerto Rican Independence

 Vélez Alvarado began writing in 1881, for "El Criterio" in Humacao under the name of "Yuri".
 He later wrote for "La Crónica" in Ponce, "La Propaganda" in Mayagüez and "El Agente" in San Juan.
 In his articles he expressed his ideals in regard to Puerto Rican independence from Spain.
 The local Spanish authorities' tolerated his written work out of respect for his father, however in 1887, he was exiled from the island.
 Vélez Alvarado went to New York City, where he met and befriended the Cuban revolutionary leader José Martí.
 He also befriended Louis Weiss owner of a printing press.
 He used Weiss's facilities to publish two magazines, the "Revista Popular" and the "Gaceta del Pueblo".
 He used the latter to publish articles related to politics and the Cuban and Puerto Rican revolutionary movements.
 He also published some of Martí's written works.
-It wasn't long before Vélez Alvarado was able to establish his own printing facility in the seventh floor of the New York World Building.
+It was not long before Vélez Alvarado was able to establish his own printing facility in the seventh floor of the New York World Building.

 On February 24, 1892, Vélez Alvarado together with Sotero Figueroa, Francisco Gonzalo Marín and Modesto A. Tira placed an ad in the newspaper "El Porvenir" calling for a meeting amongst those who believed in the independence cause.
 A result of this meeting was the founding of the "Club Borinquen", a political organization in favor of Puerto Rico's independence.